-Peter Santos is an experienced business lawyer who previously co-chaired the firm's Business Litigation Practice Group.
-His focus is on representing companies of all sizes in various business-related matters and litigation with an emphasis on international companies operating in the U.S. As a former resident of London, Peter has worked with a broad range of international clients advising them on issues arising under American law.
+Peter Santos is an experienced business lawyer who currently sits on the firm's Board of Directors.
+His focus is on representing companies of all sizes in various business-related matters and, when necessary, in litigation.
+His practice has often been on behalf of international companies operating in the U.S. and, as a former resident of London, Peter has worked with a broad range of international clients advising them on issues arising under American law.
 He has also worked with Nexsen Pruet's Economic Development Team to help clients identify and capitalize on opportunities to grow their businesses in North America.

 Peter practiced law at a large Pittsburgh based law firm before relocating in 2001 to open and manage its Charlotte office.
 In 2004, he joined Nexsen Pruet.
 From 2011 through 2014, he worked in London increasing his experience in international matters, including both international commercial transactions and international arbitration of disputes.
 For the past three years, he has been active in matters involving Chinese companies.

 Resolving commercial disputes through negotiation, arbitration and litigation when problems arise are another part of Peter's legal practice.
-For many years he handled the defense of asbestos lawsuits and brings years of experience personally handling and managing thousands of suits across the U.S. He represented a major industrial equipment manufacturer in all of their cases across the U.S. for about ten years.
-When retained, the company had been sued in more than 20,000 cases in more than 20 states.
+For many years he handled the defense of asbestos lawsuits and brings years of experience personally handling and managing thousands of lawsuits across the U.S. In addition to over fifty different defendants, Peter represented a major industrial equipment manufacturer in all of their cases across the U.S. for ten years.
+When retained, the company had been sued in more than 20, 000 cases in more than 20 states.
 When he left for England, Peter had reduced that number to less than 500.
-Along the way he has become acquainted with some of the leading practitioners, expert witnesses and judges in asbestos litigation.

 •Martindale Hubbel AV Rated